-While we highly respect those jurists who decide to delve into all sorts of analogies and try to come up with a consensus, we think that they may go a little too far sometimes.
+While I respect those jurists who decide to delve into all sorts of analogies and try to come up with a consensus, I think that they may go a little too far sometimes.
 Just take a look at the Purification section in “Reliance Of The Traveler: A Classical Manual On Islamic Sacred Law,” where the author tells us how to [legally] wipe our behinds:

 “But it is obligatory to wash oneself with water if: …feces spread beyond the inner buttochs (N: meaning that which is enfolded when standing, or urine moved beyond the head of the penis, though if they do not pass beyond them, stones suffice.